 Generating and Scheduling Builds

 If you are associated with uploaded Flare projects in Central, you can open the Builds view of the Projects page.
-From here, you can build targets manually, or you can schedule targets to be generated.
+From here, you can manually build targets (such as HTML5, PDF, and others), or you can schedule targets to be generated.
 If you are using branching, you can build output for a specific branch.

 Permission Required?